jaq-the-cat/flask_aula_0809/README.md

 ## How to use
 - Install `pipenv` and run `pipenv install`
-- Type in `source setup` into the command line and type in your project name.
+- Type in `source setup` into the command line and enter your project name
-You will then be redirected to the .env file where you will enter your database URL
+- Insert your database url in `DATABASE_URL=` in the opened file
 - Run `pipenv shell` and start coding!